 Unlike other purchases, Valentine’s gifts impact at least two target consumers; the person giving and the person receiving.
 Plus all those people who see it shared on social media channels.

 As most singletons will be all too aware, social media on the 14th February is a hotbed of heart emojis, gushing captions, and loved-up posts.
-While many of these posts constitute couples gazing adoringly at one another (#candid), many others show the world the treats their Valentine’s has treated them to.
+While many of these posts constitute couples gazing adoringly at one another (#candid), many others show the world the products their Valentine’s has treated them to.

 And that presents a major opportunity for your brand.
 Even if you don’t sell goods traditionally associated with Valentine’s.